-Because of stress, malocclusion, or TMJ disorder, many people grind their teeth without thinking about it.
-Known as bruxism, this habit inevitably causes serious tooth damage.
+Because of stress, , this habit inevitably causes serious tooth damage.
 Bruxism includes clicking, “drumming”, and clenching teeth, and usually occurs during sleep.
 Bruxism is considered a “behavioral habit” when done while awake, and a sleep disorder when asleep.
 If you grind your teeth subconsciously while awake, then most likely you also do it in your sleep.

 Bruxism is not an easy habit to break.
 Overcoming bruxism is difficult for those who clench or grind their teeth while awake, but it’s virtually impossible to stop bruxing while sleeping.
 Fortunately, Dr. Greenfield can help you overcome bruxism, whether you do it during the day or while sleeping.